tevko/vets-website/content/pages/burials-and-memorials/pre-need.md

 - **If you’re applying as a spouse, surviving spouse, or unmarried adult child,** you’ll also need your personal information, including your Social Security number.
 - **If you're applying on behalf of someone else,** you'll also need supporting documents showing you have the authority to apply for that person.
 - **If you're applying for an unmarried adult child of a Servicemember or Veteran,** you'll also need to provide supporting documents with information about the child's disability.
-**Note:** If the discharge document is not available, you can request a copy through the National Personnel Records Center.
+**Note:** If the discharge papers aren't available, you can request a copy through the National Personnel Records Center.
 Send your request here:

 <p class="va-address-block">
 National Personnel Records Center<br>